Mongol conquest of the Qara Khitai: Invasion

 In 1218, after requesting Muhammad II of Khwarazm not to aid Kuchlug, Genghis Khan dispatched general Jebe with two tumens (20,000 soldiers), along with the Uyghur Barchuk (who was Genghis Khan's son-in-law) and possibly also Arslan Khan, ruler of the Karluk city Qayaliq and another son-in-law of Genghis Khan, to deal with the Qara Khitai threat, while sending Subutai with another two tumens on a simultaneous campaign against the Merkits.
 The two armies traveled alongside each other through the Altai and Tarbagatai Mountains until arriving at Almaliq.
 At that point, Subutai turned southwest, destroying the Merkits and protecting Jebe's flank against any sudden attacks from Khwarazm.
 Jebe relieved Almaliq, then moved south of Lake Balkash into the lands of the Qara Khitai, where he besieged the capital of Balasagun.
 There, Jebe defeated an army of 30,000 troops and Kuchlug fled to Kashgar.
 Taking advantage of the unrest fomenting under Kuchlug's rule, Jebe gained support from the Muslim populace by announcing that Kuchlug's policy of religious persecution had ended.
 When Jebe's army arrived at Kashgar in 1217, the populace revolted and turned on Kuchlug, forcing him to flee for his life.
 Jebe pursued Kuchlug across the Pamir Mountains into Badakhshan in modern Afghanistan.
 According to Ata-Malik Juvayni, a group of hunters caught Kuchlug and handed him over to the Mongols, who promptly beheaded him.

 Aftermath

 With the death of Kuchlug, the Mongol Empire secured control over the Qara Khitai.
-Another segment of the Qara Khitai, from a dynasty founded by Buraq Hajib, survived in Kirman as vassals of the Mongols, but ceased to exist as an entity during the reign of the Mongol Ilkhanid ruler Öljaitü.
+Another segment of the Qara Khitai, from a dynasty founded by Buraq Hajib (the Qutlugh-Khanids), survived in Kirman as vassals of the Mongols, but ceased to exist as an entity during the reign of the Mongol Ilkhanid ruler Öljaitü.
 The Mongols now had a firm outpost in Central Asia directly bordering the Khwarazm Empire.
 Relations with the Khwarazms would quickly break down, leading to the Mongol invasion of that territory.